 Mountains and wild places hold an appeal and fascination for many of us that is deeply ingrained.
 These landscapes are far removed from everyday life.
 They offer space, freedom, solitude, and an opportunity to connect with the natural world.
 Mountains can mean different things to different individuals: they can offer peace and tranquillity, but they can also challenge those who choose to go in search of more extreme adventure.
-Places Wild and High understand that each client can have quite diverse expectations of a mountain day: whether you are wanting test your stamina and fitness or to bag that elusive Munro; to admire, photograph or paint the majesty of the landscape; or perhaps to gain a greater understanding of the rich history and legends of these places, we will tailor a bespoke and flexible package for you according to your ability, level of fitness, wishes and ambitions.
+Places Wild and High understand that each client can have quite diverse expectations of a mountain day: whether you are wanting to test your stamina and fitness or to bag that elusive Munro; to admire, photograph or paint the majesty of the landscape; or perhaps to gain a greater understanding of the rich history and legends of these places, we will tailor a bespoke and flexible package for you according to your ability, level of fitness, wishes and ambitions.
 Our aim, through initial dialogue with you, is to understand what it is that you wish to experience and then to plan a day in accordance with this.
 Our knowledge, love and understanding of the landscapes and their heritage will help you to connect with these amazing spaces, in whichever way is personal to you.

 A day in the mountains – or wild country – may be based around any of the following: